zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

  sudo service ssh stop
  ```

-To ssh to the VM, open a terminal on your hostOS (or use Putty) and ssh as
+To SSH to the VM, open a terminal on your host OS (or use Putty from Windows) and SSH as

 ```
 ssh -p 2222 <usermame>@127.0.0.1